Here’s Everything You Need to Know About Merida Airport (MID Airport)

 Wondering, What’s the closest airport to Merida Mexico?

+The closest Merida airport is actually in Merida!
 That’s right, Manuel Crescencio Rejón International Airport, better known as Merida International Airport (code: MID), is located in southern Merida.
-It is only about 25 minutes from Downtown Merida, and 40 minutes from North Merida.

 Ready to discover everything you need to know about Merida Airport?
-Let’s get to it.
+Let’s get to it ✈️

 Merida Airport Guide

-Where is Merida Airport?
+Where is Merida Airport located?

-Merida International Airport (formerly known as Merida Rejon Airport) is located in the south part of the city.
-This is not the best area of town, so you won’t want to stay here, however it’s not far from Downtown Merida or North Merida by car.
+South Merida is not the best area of town, so you won’t want to stay here.
+However, it’s not far from Downtown Merida or North Merida by car, which are both nice areas in Merida.

 - Merida Airport to Downtown Distance: 5 miles (8 km) | 25 minutes